JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Application-Structure/src/01-Monads-and-Effects.md

 ## Modeling Effects

-There are a number of ways to model effects, but these four in [stepchownfun's `effects` project](https://github.com/stepchowfun/effects) give a general idea:
-- `Bespoke monad` - design and use your own hand-crafted monadic type that has an instance for every effect you need
-- `MTL` - uses nested functions in a stack-like way, where lower ones are "**lifted**" into higher ones
-- `Free` - uses nested data structures in a stack-like way where lower ones are "**interpreted**" into higher ones
-- `Eff`- ???

-In this folder, we'll only cover `MTL` and `Free`.
+In this folder, we'll only cover `MTL`/`ReaderT Design Pattern` and `Free`/`Run`.
 The article to which we referred above overviews more ideas, but that is not our current focus.
 It might be worth returning to it after one has read through the rest of this folder.

 ### Composing Monads